 Most commonly it causes skin burns, but can also result in cardiac arrhythmia and neurological signs.
 It had entered him in his leg, and there was no sign of any burn or other injury.

 Luckily (for him), neurological signs are often transient and resolve by themselves.
-But I wasn’t willing to take a risk, and I sent him to emergency.
+But I wasn’t willing to take a risk, and I sent him to the emergency department.

 He had some unremarkable blood tests and a normal CT and was observed overnight.
 His symptoms resolved and he was discharged home.